-Want to celebrate Valentine's Day without buying into all the flowers and other mind-meltingly mushy nonsense?
-Do something different this February 14, with our guide to alternative romantic things to do in London.
+Want to do something special without buying into all the flowers and other mind-meltingly mushy nonsense?
+Skip the chocolates and teddies and treat your beloved to something different, with our guide to non-naff romantic things to do in London.

 Non-naff romantic things to do in London

-DON'T drink champagne
+Don't drink champagne

-DO go whisky tasting
+Do go whisky tasting

 Once a wedding dress boutique, Cadenhead’s on Chiltern Street is one of London’s oldest whisky shops.
 And there’s nothing pretentious about its dinky basement – which, fact fans, is the room in which Princess Diana first saw her wedding dress.
 Head down there and join other Scotch nerds as your tastebuds go on a whisky tour of Scotland.

 Monday–Saturday, check website for start times. £25-£35.
 Cadenhead’s, W1U 7QF.

-DON’T whisper sweet nothings
+Don't whisper sweet nothings

-DO listen to story time with Viktor Wynd
+Do listen to story time with Viktor Wynd

 Until June, the wonderfully weird Museum of Curiosities plays host to its founder, who’ll be telling the tales found in ‘The Arabian Nights’, The Brothers Grimm’s German folk tales and WB Yeats’ ‘Fairy and Folk Tales of Ireland’.
 Listen to Wynd’s dulcet tones and do the classic yawn move, because nothing will encourage your beau to lean in close and snuggle up like a really-quite-creepy story.

-DON’T cosy up with a film
+Don't cosy up with a film

-DO live out your 'Grease' fantasies at a boozy bowling alley
+Do live out your 'Grease' fantasies at a boozy bowling alley

 It’s widely believed to be one of the worst films ever made, so don’t watch it; become it instead.
 With a score that includes the numbers ‘Reproduction’ and ‘Do It for Our Country’, ‘Grease 2’ is the ultimate aphrodisiac.
-Valentine’s is the ideal opportunity to pull on your gold lamé pants and dance down the lanes singing about how you’re going to ‘Score Tonight’.
+Seize the opportunity to pull on your gold lamé pants and dance down the lanes singing about how you’re going to ‘Score Tonight’.
 But where to do such a thing?
 At Rowans, of course – Finsbury Park’s haven of bowling, karaoke and slush puppy cocktails.

 Rowans, N4 2DF.

-DON'T go for a cocktail
+Don't go for a cocktail

-DO go on a gin odyssey
+Do go on a gin odyssey at Mr Fogg's

 The upstairs salon of Mr Fogg’s Tavern houses London’s largest gin collection, and it’s here that you can sample and learn about six of the most interesting, concluding with two G&Ts made with your favourite Gs.
 The Gin Safari is for 10–12 people, so round up your most emotionally supportive pals and get sipping.